UA-Carpentries-Workshops/KEYS2021-Training/index.md

   </p>

 <p>
-  We will try to address any remaining issues in the pre-KEYS Zoom meetings – so, if you experience unsurmountable hurdles, take good notes about what you did and what went wrong.
+  We will try to address any remaining issues in the Zoom Practice meetings – so, if you experience unsurmountable hurdles, take good notes about what you did and what went wrong.
 (Screenshots would be helpful for trouble-shooting!)
 You can also send an email to hilgert@bio5.org with any computational issues you may encounter and we'll try to get you help as quickly as possible.
 </p>

 {% comment %}